wilco2009/MercuryAce/README.md

 The case stickers are available in the Adobe Illustrator file "teclado_cuadriculado v2 (1).ai".

 We must print the file on transparent adhesive plastic and use a printer capable of printing with white ink.
+The blue background is for reference only and should not be printed.

 ![stickers](images/teclado_cuadriculado_v3.png)